 I’m only in my fifth year as a broadcaster and I love what I do.
 Lord willing I will stay in the business for a long time.
-I love talking about the business with other broadcasters, producers, directors and people behind the scenes.
-I’ve learned so much in my short time behind the microphone.
+I really enjoy talking about the business with other broadcasters, producers, directors and people behind the scenes.
+I’ve learned so much in my short time behind the microphone through those conversations.

-I especially enjoy talking to some of the great voices in the field whenever that opportunity is presented and I usually pepper them with questions about what works and what doesn’t.
+I especially enjoy talking to some of the great voices in the field whenever that opportunity is presented and I usually pepper them with questions about what they have found that works, and what doesn’t, over the course of their careers.
 I’ve been fortunate to bend the ears of the likes of Dan Schulman, Al Michaels, Chris Myers, Joe Buck, John Sterling, Howie Rose and many, many more.
 The good guys are always so gracious in answering my questions and paying what they have learned forward.

 - Be prepared.
 Do your research.